Difference Between a Plebiscite and a Referendum

 A referendum is a primary way of doing this change, according to section 128.
 There is a need to have a double major for decisions taken regarding changes in amendments.

 This means that there must be a majority of more than 50 percent of the people of that particular state.
-Just like how it is compulsory for voting for selecting the right candidate of our state or country through elections, it is also compulsory for Australians to vote in referendums.
+Just like how it is compulsory to vote for selecting the right candidate for our state or country through elections, Australians also have to vote in referendums.

 There is a binding of a legal force on the government, which results in the Referendum.

-There have been almost 45 referenda that had been taken since 1901, and only 8 of them have been accepted.
+There have been almost 45 referenda that have been taken since 1901, and only 8 of them have been accepted.

-A very recent example of the Referendum is that, in Australia, there was a referendum that took place to change Australia into a republic union, and it should tie up an Alice with the US.
+A very recent example of the Referendum is that, in Australia, a referendum took place to change Australia into a republic union, and it should tie up an Alice with the US.
 However, this Referendum was not passed since there were about 54% more votes against this Referendum.

 referendum